vanderblugen/SSH-Email-Notifications/README.md

 Press `<Ctrl+X>` and then `<Enter>` when finished to exit

 # All Set
-Log out of the system to verify functionality.
+Log out of the system and back in to verify functionality.

 An email should be sent after logging in and out of the system via SSH now.